nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 5. User edits details of the task
 6. System requests for confirmation
 7. User confirms changes
-8. System updates the details of the task in file and displays the changed task Use Case ends
+8. System updates the details of the task in file and displays the changed task<br>
+Use Case ends

 **Extension**